lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 SCHC is a compression and fragmentation mechanism for constrained networks defined in {{RFC8724}}.
 It is based on a static context shared by two entities at the boundary this constrained network.
-Draft {{RFC8724}} provides an non formal representation of the rules used either for compression/decompression (or C/D) or fragmentation/reassembly (or F/R).
+Draft {{RFC8724}} provides a non formal representation of the rules used either for compression/decompression (or C/D) or fragmentation/reassembly (or F/R).
 The goal of this document is to formalize the description of the rules to offer:

 * the same definition on both ends, even if the internal representation is different.
 * an update the other end to set up some specific values (e.g. IPv6 prefix, Destination address,...)
 * ...

-This document defines a YANG module to represent both compression and fragmentation rules, which leads to common representation for values for all the rules elements.
+This document defines a YANG module to represent both compression and fragmentation rules, which leads to a common representation for all the rules elements.

-SCHC compression is generic, the main mechanism do no refers to a specific protocol.
-Any header field is abstracted through an ID, a position, a direction and a value that can be a numerical value or a string. {{RFC8724}} and {{I-D.ietf-lpwan-coap-static-context-hc}} specifies fields for IPv6, UDP, CoAP and OSCORE. {{I-D.barthel-lpwan-oam-schc}} decribes ICMPv6 header compression.
+SCHC compression is generic, its mechanism does no refer to a specific protocol.
+Any packet header field is described by an ID, a position, a flow direction and a value, which can be a numerical value or a string. {{RFC8724}} and {{I-D.ietf-lpwan-coap-static-context-hc}} specify compression of IPv6, UDP, CoAP and OSCORE fields. {{I-D.barthel-lpwan-oam-schc}} decribes ICMPv6 header compression.

 SCHC fragmentation requires a set of common parameters that are included in a rule.
 These parameters are defined in {{RFC8724}}.

 ## Compression Rules

-{{RFC8724}} proposes an non formal representation of the compression rule.
+{{RFC8724}} proposes a non formal representation of the compression rule.
 A compression context for a device is composed of a set of rules.
 Each rule contains information to describe a specific field in the header to be compressed.